menu

 Of important note, Laporte is also a town of artists.
 Laporte has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Laporte’s character.

-A relatively large number of people in Laporte telecommute to their jobs.
-Overall, about 33.06% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 33.06% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Laporte is worth considering.

-Laporte is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Laporte doesn't have a public transportation system that people use for their commute.

 The per capita income in Laporte in 2022 was $53,142, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $212,568 for a family of four.
 However, Laporte contains both very wealthy and poor people as well.